DeflateAwning/Python-Vi-ArrowKeys/README.md

 ## Known Issues/Limitations
 ### Inherent Limitations (Not Required)
-* Not all **key up events are trigger** properly for normal characters (ex: 'world').
+* Not all **key up events are triggered** properly for normal characters (ex: 'world').
 This is speculative, but probably not actually an issue.
 * 'D' presses now occur when 'd' is lifted (feels delayed).
-For video games (especially those that use WASD-keys), you'll likely want to disable this software.
+For video games (especially those that use WASD-keys), you'll likely want to disable this software, or use Raw Input grabbing in the video game.
 * Some keys, when typed very fast before or after a 'd', may behaviour weirdly: their position may be switched with the 'd' key.
 Examples of this include the 'tab' character.
 This can be solved on a character-by-character basis by adding them to the `config["hookKeys"]` list.
+* This program works with Synergy (keyboard/mouse sharing software) on the host computer, as long as Synergy is run in non-elevated mode.
+If Synergy is disabled then re-enabled, it must be Restarted with the "Restart" button in the tray.
+* This software does not run on Mac with systray.
+No other testing/development has been done.

 ### Problematic Issues
 * Serious bug with keyboard having a number pad.
 When NUMLOCK is TURNED ON, the shift key does not work for arrow key presses.